ebrahimahmadi/deployPotato/README.md

-# blackops
+# deployPotato

-blackops is a comprehensive DevOps toolkit designed to empower developers to manage and monitor their deployments.
+deployPotato is a comprehensive DevOps toolkit designed to empower developers to manage and monitor their deployments.
 This CLI tool simplifies the deployment process, provides valuable insights through logs and metrics, and keeps the team in sync with alerts.
 Initial support is provided for AWS, but the flexible design allows for future expansion to other cloud providers.

 ## Features